Application of Acousto-optic Modulators in Distributed Sensing Technology

 DAS technology offers significant advantages over traditional acoustic sensors:

-• Distributed Measurement Capability: This is the most prominent feature of DAS.
-A single optical fiber can achieve continuous monitoring over tens or even hundreds of kilometers, significantly reducing the number of sensors required for deployment and the associated maintenance costs.
+- Distributed Measurement Capability: This is the most prominent feature of DAS.
+Based on a single optical fiber, continuous monitoring can be conducted over long distances of tens to hundreds of kilometers.
+This capability significantly decreases the number of required sensors for deployment as well as the maintenance costs associated with them.

-• Sensitivity and Dynamic Range: Modern DAS systems possess high sensitivity, capable of detecting weak acoustic signals.
-Simultaneously, they also have a wide dynamic range, allowing them to adapt to acoustic environments of varying intensities.
+- Sensitivity and Dynamic Range: Modern DAS systems possess high sensitivity which enables them to detect even weak acoustic signals.
+At the same time, these systems have a wide dynamic range which allows them to adapt to acoustically diverse environments with varying intensities.

-• Spatial Resolution and Sensing Distance: The spatial resolution of DAS can typically reach meter or even sub-meter levels, enabling precise localization of sound sources.
-The sensing distance depends on the optical fiber’s attenuation and the system design.
+- Spatial Resolution and Sensing Distance: The spatial resolution of DAS is two meters or even sub meter enabling precise sound source localization.
+The maximum sensing distance is related to the fiber optics’ attenuation limit together with system design considerations.

 4. Typical Application Areas of DAS Technology

-Leveraging its unique advantages, DAS technology has demonstrated significant application potential in various fields, such as oil and gas pipeline safety monitoring, perimeter security, traffic flow monitoring, seismic monitoring, and geological exploration.
-These application scenarios have an urgent need for large-scale, continuous, and real-time acquisition of acoustic information.
+Due to its unique advantageous features, DAS technology has shown great potential in applications such as: oil and gas pipeline safety monitoring, perimeter security surveillance, traffic flow analysis, seismic monitoring as well as geological exploration.
+These scenarios require vast amounts of information concerning continuous monitoring and real-time acquisition of acoustic data.

 Principles and Characteristics of Acousto-Optic Modulators (AOMs)